 Step 2: Crochet Cat Ears

 This first pattern is for those who want to make more realistic cat ears with an inner ear/skin color and an outer fur color.
 This pattern also works for wolf or fox ears too, if you use the right colors.

-It is made up of 4 triangles--2 for each ear, an inner ear colour and an outer ear colour.
+It is made up of four triangles: two for each ear, an inner ear colour and an outer ear colour.

 Row 1: Turn and HDC 12 starting with 2nd ch from the hook